drifter-handbook/drifter-handbook.github.io/_posts/2020-05-17-Miss-Dyo-Arteri.md

 -Jester Klatz: While initially respecting his murderous tendencies, Dyo looks down upon him for agreeing to let his arm be chopped off and running to the Gold Master.

 -Down: Dyo dislikes Down because she lost to him at the tournament.
 She intends to force a rematch in the future.

+-Kyurikom: Dyo once spared his life.
+After more recent events she deeply regrets this choice and plans to attempt to murder the demon every chance she gets.

+-By-Tor: Her current boss.
+He seems easier to work with than other chaotics considering Dyo's blood-spilling tendencies.
+Wishes he would be more willing to reward her work, though.

 -Everybody: More likely than not, Dyo dislikes you.
 It's nothing personal.